-Even if you’re not here to look for eBay alternatives, you may think twice about putting all of your eggs in one basket.
+Even if you’re not here to look for eBay alternatives, you may be thinking twice about putting all of your eggs in one basket.

 Ask yourself this…

 Would your online store survive if eBay decided to sell up and close?
-It’s not likely we know- but think about it.
+It’s not likely to happen we know- but think about it.

 More realistically, what if they decided to change their rules, or sellers fees dramatically?

 Selling on eBay shouldn’t be depended upon for your success- should it?